Stocks edge lower, major indexes still head for weekly gains

-Stocks edged lower in afternoon trading on Wall Street Friday as losses for several large technology and communications companies weighed on the broader market.
+Stock indexes on Wall Street were mostly lower in afternoon trading Friday as losses for several large technology and communications companies weighed on the broader market.

 Every major index is on track for a third weekly gain in a row, despite choppiness in the broader market.
 Investors have been focusing on the latest round of corporate earnings over the last two weeks and the mostly solid results have helped stocks generally grind higher.

 More stocks were rising than falling within the benchmark S&P 500 index, but the outsized weight of some large companies held it down.
-Chipmaker Intel slumped 11.9% after reporting disappointing revenue.
+Chipmaker Intel slumped 11.8% for the biggest decline in the index after reporting disappointing revenue.

 Solid earnings helped several other companies gain ground.
-Hot Wheels and Barbie maker Mattel rose 1.8% after also reporting solid financial results.
+Hot Wheels and Barbie maker Mattel initially rose after reporting solid financial results, but shed its gains and was down 0.1% in afternoon trading.

 Bond yields edged lower.
 The yield on the 10-year Treasury fell to 1.65% from 1.67%.